erdmkbc/Machine-Learning-Tutorial/README.md

 ## It contains 5 data for now

 ### Audi data
-*The data has audi cars 1997 and 2020 between years some features where feaurues in below and trying to guess price in dependent where feature in below.*
+*The data has audi cars 1997 and 2020 between years some features where feaurues in below and trying to guess price in dependent where given in data.*

 *Using three regression models because 'price' feature is continuous label*